AnthonyHaoNguyen/cse15l-lab-report/LabReport5.md

 ## 4.

-The file and directory structure needed, and the contents of each file before fixing the bug is all from lab7 with some modifications.
-[Before fixing bug code](https://github.com/AnthonyHaoNguyen/lab7.git).
+The file and directory structure needed, and the contents of each file before fixing the bug is all from lab7 with some modifications, here: [Before fixing bug code](https://github.com/AnthonyHaoNguyen/lab7.git).

 To trigger the bug I just ran `bash test.sh` in the command line because the tests in `ListExamplesTests.java` file contains the usage of the `merge` method with null as an argument input.